Warship: The Age of Sail

 Naval artillery was redeveloped in the 14th century, but cannon did not become common at sea until the guns were capable of being reloaded quickly enough to be reused in the same battle.
-The size of a ship required to carry a large number of cannons made oar-based propulsion impossible, and warships came to rely primarily on sails.
+The size of a ship required to carry a large number of cannons made oar-based propulsion unfeasible, and warships came to rely primarily on sails.
 The sailing man-of-war emerged during the 16th century.

 By the middle of the 17th century, warships were carrying increasing numbers of cannons on their broadsides and tactics evolved to bring each ship's firepower to bear in a line of battle.
 The man-of-war now evolved into the ship of the line.
 In the 18th century, the frigate and sloop-of-war – too small to stand in the line of battle – evolved to escort convoy trade, scout for enemy ships and blockade enemy coasts.
 Also during this time, the Ship's wheel came more into common usage instead of the whipstaff for steering the ship.